No 10 rejects call to publish Rishi Sunak's financial interests now

 It is understood the parliamentary standards commissioner is investigating whether he broke rules that say MPs should be open about "relevant" financial interests when speaking in Parliament.

-On Monday, Downing Street said Mr Sunak had told government officials about the shares in internal conflict-of-interest declarations.
+On Monday, Downing Street said Mr Sunak had told government officials about the shares as part of a routine conflict-of-interest declaration that was not made public.
 The BBC has been told this was before he became PM.

 The shares are not mentioned in the latest, publicly available list of ministerial interests, which includes financial and other interests considered "directly relevant" to ministers' roles, including those held by close family members.